 Herbert Huppert is Professor of Theoretical Geophysics and Director of the Institute of Theoretical Geophysics, University of Cambridge.
 He is particularly interested in general fluid mechanics, especially as applied to the Earth Sciences.

-Jonathan Pridham is a Research Fellow in Pure Mathematics at King's.
-He works on applications of homotopy theory to algebraic geometry (especially derived algebraic geometry) and the homotopy theory of algebraic varieties.
+John Ottem is a Junior Research Fellow in Pure Mathematics at King's.
+His work focuses on algebraic geometry and the geometry of higher-dimensional algebraic varieties.

-Oscar Randal-Williams is a Research Fellow in Mathematics at King's.
+Oscar Randal-Williams is a Junior Research Fellow in Pure Mathematics at King's.
 He works on algebraic and geometric topology.

 John Stewart is a Reader in Gravitational Physics in the Department of Applied Mathematics and Theoretical Physics (DAMTP), and Director of Studies at King's.
 His research is on the numerical investigation of the dynamics of strong gravitational fields and he is a member of the Relativity and Gravitation Group.